 A research centre is established for a set period and is affiliated to a Norwegian research organisation, approved by the Research Council, which is responsible for the centre's activities.
-Societal and Industry-oriented Research Centre status is normally awarded for a project period of eight years.
-The Research Centre will be assessed during the project period.
-The Research Council may make changes to the funding conditions for the last three years based on recommendations from the underway assessment.
+Societal and Industry-oriented Research Centre status is normally awarded for a project period of five years, with an option to extend for a further three years.